japila-books/spark-sql-internals/docs/spark-sql-ExternalCatalogUtils.md

 `prunePartitionsByFilter`...FIXME

-NOTE: `prunePartitionsByFilter` is used when spark-sql-InMemoryCatalog.md#listPartitionsByFilter[InMemoryCatalog] and hive/HiveExternalCatalog.md#listPartitionsByFilter[HiveExternalCatalog] are requested to list partitions by a filter.
+`prunePartitionsByFilter` is used when [InMemoryCatalog](InMemoryCatalog.md#listPartitionsByFilter) and [HiveExternalCatalog](hive/HiveExternalCatalog.md#listPartitionsByFilter) are requested to list partitions by a filter.